andrewaddo/news-feed-handler/README.md

 Importants:

 1. Both CodeBuild's service role and CodePipeline's service role need to be configured as KMS key's users
-1.
+1. On the CICD account, following are required components

+* Roles for: CodePipeline, CodeBuild, CloudFormation (for Deploy stage), and Lambda function.
+CodePipeline's role must have policy allowing assuming roles in remote accounts.

-1. On remote accounts, following are required roles:
+3. On remote accounts, following are required components

-* Account role that allows CICD account to assume necessary roles in remote account
+* Account role that allows CICD account to assume necessary roles in remote account.
+This role must have
+  * CloudFormation
+  * iam:PassRole
+  * Access to CICD's S3 artifact bucket
 * Service role for the pipeline, in this case specifically for the deploy stage (cloudformation)
 * Lambda role for the lambda function